 Yes, we could instantly have some life necessities and I had all the needed medication but at the same time, I started to see the difference between those doctors who were working in poverty and with no tools and medications, and these doctors with all the best tools and medications available.

 To start with – I was not even offered a stent here although I am sure there was no shortage of models and sizes.
 I was just told that stent wouldn’t be a good idea.
-I could, however, have a by-pass done but only on one vessel, not the other that was obstructed, because it was in the area of heart where it is difficult to get to and also my arteries were very small for some reason.
+I could, however, have a by-pass done but only on one vessel, not the other that was obstructed, because it was in the area of the heart where it is difficult to get to and also my arteries were very small for some reason and that was yet another difficulty.
 So, they are proposing to cut open my chest, do the bypass and put everything back, after which time I will have to recuperate for 6 months to a year and all that so that I would eliminate half of the problem, maybe?

 Time goes by and now it is 2005…We are living in St. Catharines, Ontario, because it was smaller and easier than Toronto.
 We were both working and our son was going to school.
-We even bought a house with help from our friends.
-One morning I was trying to tell my wife that I will go out to buy a new monitor because our was starting to flicker… I thought I was clear but my wife just started to cry and ran across the street to call our friend Earl, an dear old guy whom I became very close friend with.
-He came over instantly and he was to take me to the emergency… I was still not clear on why all the panicking and why emergency?
+We even bought a house with a help from our friends.
+One morning I was trying to tell my wife that I will go out to buy a new monitor because our was starting to flicker… I thought I was clear but my wife just started to cry and ran across the street to call our friend Earl, a dear old guy whom I became very close friend with.
+He came over instantly and said that he will take me to the emergency… I was still not clear on why all the panicking and why emergency?
 Who was sick?